grahamegrieve/fhirpath/fhirpath.md

 	name* - recursive uses of the element
 	$context - the original context (see below for usage)
 	$resource - the original container resource (e.g. skip contained resources, but do not go past a root resource into a bundle, if it is contained in a bundle)
-	$parent - the element that contains $contex
+	$parent - the element that contains $context
+        $focus - a reference to the current focus.
+This is useful where you need to refer to the focus in a function parameter (e.g. $focus in criteria)

 Note: $resource and $parent are only allowed in invariants